 The SmartScore adapts based on difficulty, so it's not discouraging to get something wrong but rather adaptive to help each student progress to the next level of difficulty suited to them.

-There are lots of drill-and-practice options that allow for independent work, making this a great option for remote learning and homework-based schooling.
+Lots of drill-and-practice options are available to allow for independent work, making this a great option for remote learning and homework-based schooling.
 Since IXL offers plenty of feedback, it's possible to help students improve very rapidly with specific, targeted training.

 Teachers can recommend or assign specific skills to students.
-They're given a code that they can type in then they're taken to those skills.
+They're given a code that they can enter, then they're taken to those skills.
 Before starting, students can select "learn with an example" to see how the skill works, showing them how to solve a problem.
 They can then begin practicing at their own pace.
-The SmartSkill score is always viewable to the right, going up and down as correct and wrong answers are entered.
+The SmartScore is always viewable to the right, going up and down as correct and wrong answers are entered.

 What are the best IXL features?